 In February 2012, SAFE promulgated the Notices on Issues Concerning the Foreign Exchange Administration for Domestic Individuals Participating in Stock Incentive Plans of Overseas Publicly-Listed Companies, or Circular 7, which replaced the Application Procedures of Foreign Exchange Administration for Domestic Individuals Participating in Employee Stock Ownership Plans or Stock Option Plans of Overseas Publicly-Listed Companies issued by SAFE on March 28, 2007.
 Under the Circular 7 and other relevant rules and regulations, PRC residents who participate in stock incentive plan in an overseas publicly-listed company are required to register with SAFE or its local branches and complete certain other procedures.
 Participants of a stock incentive plan who are PRC residents must retain a qualified PRC agent, which could be a PRC subsidiary of such overseas publicly listed company or another qualified institution selected by such PRC subsidiary, to conduct the SAFE registration and other procedures with respect to the stock incentive plan on behalf of its participants.
 Such participants must also retain an overseas entrusted institution to handle matters in connection with their exercise of stock options, the purchase and sale of corresponding stocks or interests and fund transfers.
 In addition, the PRC agent is required to amend the SAFE registration with respect to the stock incentive plan if there is any material change to the stock incentive plan, the PRC agent or the overseas entrusted institution or other material changes.
 We and our PRC employees who have been granted stock options are subject to these regulations.
-We are in the process of filling registration with the local SAFE bureau for our employees who have been granted stock options are subject to these regulations.
-We are in the process of filling registration with the local SAFE bureau for our employees who have been granted shares or share options under our 2012 Plan and 2014 Plan and we will follow other procedures set forth in the Circular 7 and oth
+We are in the process of filing registration with the local SAFE bureau for our employees who are PRC residents and have been granted shares or share options under our 2012 Plan and 2014 Plan and we will follow other procedures set forth in the Circular 7 and other applicable regulations.
+Failure of our PRC stock option holders to complete their SAFE registrations may subject these PRC residents to f